gtdong-ustc/tof-mpi-remove/README.md

 │   └───ToFFlyingThings3D     # noise: MPI ,image shape 384 512 (not completed)
 ├───flagMode		# Select the running mode of the code
 │   ├───train                 # train model
+│   ├───eval_ED               # evaluate model in test sets
-│   ├───eval                  # evaluate model
+│   ├───eval_TD               # evaluate model in training sets
-│   └───output                # output depth prediction, offsets, weight ├───lossType		# Select the loss function in training
+│   └───output                # output depth prediction, offsets, weight ├───gpuNumber		# The number of GPU used in training ├───addGradient		# weather add the gradient loss function ├───decayEpoch		# after n epochs, decay the learning rate ├───lossType		# Select the loss function in training
 │   ├───mean_l1               # the mean of L1 loss between input and gt
 │   ├───mean_l2               # the mean of L2 loss